greenelab/onboarding/source/expectations.rst

 Expectations
 ============

+Code of Conduct: How do we behave?

 Authorship: How do we confer authorship?

-Project Ownership: punt
+Project Ownership: Who keeps a project after training is complete?

-Project Leadership: punt
+Project Leadership: Who leads execution of a project?

-Data Management: punt
+Data Management: How are

-IP/Openness: punt
+IP/Openness: How is sharing managed?
+Is IP a concern?

 Record Keeping: How do we record our actions?